Emre Arolat

 Emre Arolat (born 24 June 1963) is a Turkish architect.
 In 2004, he co-founded EAA-Emre Arolat Architecture with Gonca Paşolar.

-He is perhaps best known in Turkey for designing the Sancaklar Mosque.
+Arolat is best known for the construction of Sancaklar Mosque.

 Early life

 Arolat was born in Ankara in 1963.
-After completing his primary education at Galatasaray High School, he studied at Mimar Sinan University in Istanbul where he received his BArch degree in architecture in 1986 and MArch degree in 1992.
+After completing his education at Galatasaray High School, he studied at Mimar Sinan University in Istanbul where he received his BArch degree in architecture in 1986 and MArch degree in 1992.
 He then went to work at the Metcalf and Associates Architectural Office in Washington D.C. between 1986 and 1987.

 Awards

-Arolat has received many national and international awards, including the 2005 Mies van der Rohe award for European Architecture (Highly Commended); 2006 AR Awards for Emerging Architecture (Highly Commended); 2013 WAF (World Architecture Festival) Winner of Religious Buildings category with Sancaklar Mosque; 2014 WAF Winner of Shopping Category with Yalikavak Palmarina; Winner of Leisure-Led Category with Antakya Museum Hotel; WAF Winner of Infrastructure Category with Cukurova Airport in 2015 and Winner of Culture Category with Istanbul Antrepo 5 – MSGSU Painting and Sculpture Museum.
-He also received National Architecture Awards in the category of "Design" and "Building" in 1992, 2002, 2004, 2008, 2012 and 2014.
-He has been awarded the Aga Khan Award for Architecture in 2010 with the Ipekyol Textile Factory Building.
+Arolat has received many national and international awards, including the 2005 Mies van der Rohe award for European Architecture (Highly Commended); 2006 AR Awards for Emerging Architecture (Highly Commended); 2013 WAF (World Architecture Festival) Winner of Religious Buildings category with the Sancaklar Mosque; 2014 WAF Winner of Shopping Category with the Yalıkavak Palmarina; Winner of Leisure-Led Category with the Antakya Museum Hotel; WAF Winner of Infrastructure Category with the Çukurova Airport in 2015 and Winner of Culture Category with the Istanbul Antrepo 5 – MSGSU Painting and Sculpture Museum.
+He also received the National Architecture Awards in the category of "Design" and "Building" in 1992, 2002, 2004, 2008, 2012 and 2014.
+He was awarded the Aga Khan Award for Architecture in 2010 with the İpekyol Textile Factory Building.
 In 2015 Sancaklar Mosque was awarded ArchDaily's Best Building of the Year and Mies van der Rohe award for European Architecture-Best 40 Building of the Year, also nominated for Design Museum-Designs of the Year award.
 In May 2015, the International Academy of Architecture accorded Emre Arolat the title of professor of the academy in recognition of his achievements in the development of contemporary architecture.

 Teaching

-Since 1998, Emre Arolat has taught in architectural schools in Turkey and abroad, including Mimar Sinan University, Istanbul Bilgi University, Berlage Institute for Architecture, TU Delft and Erciyes University.
-He was also visiting lecturer at Pratt Institute, the Middle East Technical University and Istanbul Technical University.
-He has been invited to serve as a jury member for numerous architectural design competitions in Turkey and abroad, including the WAF (World Architecture Festival), European 8, Izmir Metropolitan Municipality Opera House Architectural Design Competition and in 2014 the Çanakkale Antenna Tower International Competition and the CSBE (Center for the Study of the Built Environment) Student Award for Architectural Excellence in Amman.
+Since 1998, Emre Arolat has been teaching in architectural schools in Turkey and abroad, including Mimar Sinan University, Istanbul Bilgi University, Berlage Institute for Architecture, TU Delft and Erciyes University.
+He was also a visiting lecturer at the Pratt Institute, the Middle East Technical University and Istanbul Technical University.
+He has been invited to serve as a jury member for numerous architectural design competitions in Turkey and abroad, including the World Architecture Festival (WAF), European 8, Izmir Metropolitan Municipality Opera House Architectural Design Competition and the 2014 Çanakkale Antenna Tower International Competition and the Center for the Study of the Built Environment (CSBE) Student Award for Architectural Excellence in Amman.
 He was the 2017 Norman R. Foster Visiting Professor at Yale School of Architecture.